ThiagoCordeiro52/cpp-trabalho-03-projeto-keno-duplas-gt/author.md

 # Acesse a pasta source do projeto
 $ cd source

-# Acesse a pasta source do projeto
+# Acesse a pasta core do projeto
 $ cd core

 # Compilar